 Are your click-through rates (CTR’s) what they should be?

-What is a Click-Through Rate?
+What is a Good Click-Through Rate?

-Your click-through rate (CTR) refers to the ratio of how many users click a specific link to the total number of users who view it.
+What is CTR?
+This number refers to the ratio of how many users click a specific link to the total number of users who view it.

 It measures how well your link – whether it’s a Google ad or Facebook copy – attracts people to your website.